Preschool Boycott!

 children can damage them psychologically, emotionally, socially and physically.
 That damage to

 children extends to the society at large.
-Collective research from child development and brain

 research experts provides overwhelming scientific evidence that contradicts the distortions prevalent